 Tax Lawyers in Jamestown

-Bridge/Road Tolls: Many larger cities in the U.S. charge tolls to enter the city via main highways or bridges.
+Bridge/Road Tolls: Many larger cities in the U.S. charge tolls to enter the city via major highways or bridges.
 This amounts to a tax paid for the privilege of entering Jamestown if it has such toll roads.
-Besides being a basic source of revenue, these tolls require visitors to the city, who will have many city services available to them while they visit, to pay at least some contribution to these services.
+Besides being a general source of revenue, these tolls require visitors to the city, who will have many city services available to them while they visit, to pay at least some contribution to these services.